This article is part of a larger series on Real Estate Lead Generation and Marketing.

 - What awards do you possess, and how do they increase value to your clients?

 - What specialized knowledge do you have of the real estate market?

-No person is an island, so leverage the power of your brokerage.
-Especially if you are a new agent, it is important to lean on your brokerage or team to demonstrate your expertise and compensate for any perceived lack of experience.
-Talk about the extensive resources of your brokerage to enhance and compliment your style and value.
+Leverage the power of your brokerage.
+Especially if you are a new agent, it is vital to lean on your brokerage or real estate team to demonstrate your expertise and compensate for any perceived lack of experience.
+Talk about the extensive resources of your brokerage to enhance and complement your style and value.

-Here are a few questions to answer to understand how your brokerage can contribute to your elevator pitch:
+Here are a few questions to answer to understand how your brokerage can contribute to your real estate pitch:

 - Are you part of a team?
-If so, how many people are on your team and what is your role within the team?
+If so, how many people are on your team, and what is your role?

 - How many properties has your brokerage sold or helped purchase in the past year?

-- Does your brokerage use any platforms (e.g., lead generation, listing sites, marketing, and advertising outsourcing) that is advantageous to clients?
+- Does your brokerage use platforms (e.g., lead generation, listing sites, marketing, and advertising outsourcing) that are advantageous to clients?

 This will be a short mention within your real estate elevator speech, but it sometimes can be the most impactful to persuade a client to work with you.
-Show the passion you have for your job and showcase the reasons why you are a real estate professional, separate from the financial benefit.
+Show your passion for your job and why you are a real estate professional, separate from the financial benefit.